Start a Conversation

 Day four is what you’ve waited for.
 The final part of the trek leads to Machu Picchu, and the feeling is unreal.
 You see the ancient city in the early morning light, and it’s like nothing else.
 After hiking the 4-Day Inca Trail, seeing Machu Picchu feels like a reward for all your effort.

 Want to do the Inca Trail 4 Days?
-You can book with Inkas Expeditions at (+51) 953961112.
+You can book with Inkas Expeditions.
 They can also help you visit other places like Humantay Lake or plan a 1-Day Humantay Lake trip if you want to see more of Humantay Lake Peru after your trek.

 Highlights